 NDRP WORKING PARTY

-The working party is made up of people with disability, researchers from some of Australia’s leading universities and independent advisors.
-The working party will exist for two years until mid-2022 and will help facilitate the establishment of NDRP.
+The Working Party is made up of people with disability, researchers from some of Australia’s leading universities and independent advisors.
+The Working Party will exist until the NDRP is fully established with its own independent board.

 University of Melbourne